eferrea/BCI-Master/README.md

 BCI_Loop(false,60,0.05,0,'TrackerBCI@172.17.6.10','TrackerTC@172.17.6.10',6666)

 The simulated set of spikes is generated in a Matlab class according to a Poisson distribution the rate of which is dictated by actual mouse movement performed in the c++ task interface.
-For each neuron a random modulation depth, a baseline firing rate, and a preferred direction are randomly chosen.
+For each neuron, a random modulation depth, a baseline firing rate, and a preferred direction are randomly chosen.
 During real movements, the rate is determined by the baseline firing rate summed to the modulation depth scaled by the cosine of the angle between the actual movement direction and the preferred direction of the neuron.

 * and with the following arguments in case of application mode:
 BCI_Loop(true,60,0.05,0,'TrackerBCI@127.0.0.1','TrackerTC@127.0.0.1',6666)

 Note that the server address corresponds to the client address on the task controller side while the opposite is true from the task controller side.
-Additionally, the server and clients addresses contain the names of the trackers that are named in the example TrackerBCI and TrackerTC preceding the IP addresses.
+Additionally, the server and client addresses contain the names of the trackers that are named in the example TrackerBCI and TrackerTC preceding the IP addresses.

 Also, note that the client address has a specified port that should be assigned on the task controller side since the same port cannot be used by two different servers with the same IP.
 Here, the Matlab server uses the default port so it is not necessary to specify it independently.